ketvector/talk2file/README.md

 - Better error handling at some places
 - modify apis to support files being added to store in one call (services already support this)
 - better API responses to clients in upload to store apis (instead of simple "success")

+**6. Known Issues**
+- File upload from postman intermittently errors due to what is most likely a Postman bug.
+[Bug](https://stackoverflow.com/questions/64972165/fastapi-error-uploading-files-bigger-than-100kb)